jussiarpalahti/hierarchicaltable/README.md

-# Hierarchical Statistical Table for PC Axis/JSON Stat data
+# Hierarchical Statistical Table for PC Axis based data

 Render a hierarchical, statistical table from PC Axis based format into HTML table with semantically correct structure.